 Pillars for the digitization of economies are being put into place.
 With Africa still very much a mobile-first region, the continent is positioned as potential leader in Digital Finance and Commerce (DFC).
 Though several markets have already led the way in establishing use cases for mobile money and digital finance, failures in South Africa and Nigeria as well as difficulties in launching in new markets prove that the case for DFC is contingent on its value proposition and the market engagement.

 Beyond Person-to-Person (P2P) transactions and airtime top-up, an array of viable use cases is developing across the region.
 This has spurred adoption, as well as altered the ecosystem and opened it up beyond telcos, banks and retailers.
 From Pay-As-You-Go (PAYG) energy and agriculture to education and micro-credit, these innovative service offerings are re- ordering the DFC value chain across Sub-Saharan Africa.

 These more efficient and targeted value propositions should help drive a digital transformation of economies across Africa.
 And the resulting innovation in use cases could lead to an orders-of-magnitude increase in DFC addressable market.
 But the questions still remain: how can stakeholders determine which use case will be most viable and valuable for their consumer base?
 The partnership model for DFC is already complex; what will new alliances look like?
 How can progress and impact of these services be measured?

-The fourth annual Mondato Summit Africa will showcase new and exciting use cases, as well as address the evolving ecosystem, and what that may look like for new and legacy players alike.
+The fourth annual Mondato Summit Africa showcased new and exciting use cases, as well as address the evolving ecosystem, and what that may look like for new and legacy players alike.